hauke96/the-green-spot/content/posts/blisters-science/index.en.md

 ---
-title: "Blisters: This is what science says about them"
+title: "Blisters: Scientific insights and how to prevent blisters"
 summary: "Various information, prevention and treatment methods for blisters are circulating on the web.
 But what does science actually say about it, where do blisters come from and which methods have been proven to help prevent them?"
 date: "2023-07-29T12:15:00+02:00"
 tags: ["health", "guide", "knowledge"]